tewarid/tewarid.github.io/README.md

 Head over to https://tewarid.github.io to view posts.

-Some useful tips to work with this log
+Some useful tips to work with this blog

 * Use [VS Code](_posts\2017\2017-12-04-word-to-markdown-using-pandoc.md#markdown-editor), and its [myriad plugins](.vscode/extensions.json), to edit and preview posts